andresfgc/P4-REMS/README.md

 ## Testing

 I have manually tested this project by doing the following:
-* Passed the code through a [PEP8 linter](https://pep8ci.herokuapp.com/) and confirmed there are no problems.
+* Passed the code through a [PEP8 linter](https://pep8ci.herokuapp.com/) and confirmed there are no problems, except from line 128 in settings.py where the AUTH_PASSWORD_VALIDATORS is still longer than 79 characters (83 characters).
 * Tested in my local terminal and the Code Institute Heroku terminal.
 * HTML, no errors were returned when passing through the official [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Frems-ag-58c10e6f7952.herokuapp.com%2F).
 * CSS, no errors were returned when passing through the official [Jigsaw Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Frems-ag-58c10e6f7952.herokuapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=es).